West Auckland flood recovery progress West Auckland flood recovery progress

 Woodlands Park Road, Waima

-As this road is currently part of the detour route for the works on Scenic Drive, repair work will be scheduled once Scenic Drive, Titirangi is complete.
+Work on the repair design is progressing.
+As this road is part of the detour route for Scenic Drive, we will schedule the repair work after the Scenic Drive link to Titirangi reopens.

 Woodlands Park Road slip site